rust-lang/reference/src/items/static-items.md

 }

 // Assuming that we have an atomic_add function which returns the old value,
-// this function is "safe" but the meaning of the return value may not be what
+// this function is "safe" but the the function does not ensure no non-atomic operations
+// (the plain adding in bump_levels_unsafe1, for example) running cocurrently,
-// callers expect, so it's still marked as `unsafe` unsafe fn bump_levels_unsafe2() -> u32 {
+// so it's still marked as `unsafe` unsafe fn bump_levels_unsafe2() -> u32 {
     return atomic_add(&mut LEVELS, 1);
 }